Water supply and sanitation in Japan: Wastewater treatment and sanitation

 Currently, Japan's methods of wastewater treatment include rural community sewers, wastewater facilities, and on-site treatment systems such as the Johkasou system to treat domestic wastewater.
 Larger wastewater facilities and sewer systems are generally used to treat wastewater in more urban areas with a larger population.
 Rural sewage systems are used to treat wastewater at smaller domestic wastewater treatment plants for a smaller population.
-Johkasou (jōkasō) systems are on-site wastewater treatment systems tanks.
+Johkasou systems are on-site wastewater treatment systems tanks.
 They are used to treat the wastewater of a single household or to treat the wastewater of a small number of buildings in a more decentralized manner than a sewer system.

 Concerning sewerage, out of 1,896 systems, 1,873 were separate sewer systems (between sanitary sewers and stormwater sewers) and only 23 were combined sewer systems.
-In 2002 about 75 million people were connected to sewers and 35 million people had their waste water treated through small-scale waste water treatment devices called jōkasōs.
+In 2002 about 75 million people were connected to sewers and 35 million people had their wastewater treated through small-scale wastewater treatment devices (johkasous).
 They are common in areas not connected to sewers, but also exist in areas connected to sewers.
-There is even a specific jōkasō law that regulates their construction, installation, inspection and desludging.
-Jōkasōs use different technologies and serve different sizes of buildings from single-family homes to high-rise buildings, public or commercial buildings.
-Treated water can be easily reused for various purposes such as toilet flushing, watering gardens or car washing.
-Sludge from jōkasōs can be used as fertilizer.
-The government has a program to subsidize the installation of jōkasōs.
+There is even a specific johkasous law that regulates their construction, installation, inspection and desludging.
+The system use different technologies and serve different size buildings, from single-family homes to high-rise buildings, public or commercial buildings.
+Treated water is then reused for toilet flushing, watering gardens, car washing or other purposes.
+Sludge from johkasous can be used as fertilizer.
+The government has a program to subsidize the installations.
 It has been attempted to transfer the technology to China and Indonesia.